garbageoverflow/dos-script/README.md

 #### Plz explain how it works
 Look at the code dumbass, it basically introduces a something named parallel execution, and it makes it go boom and faster, it's not the most efficient, i tried messing with multithreading, but to no success.

+It can go up to 350 requests per second or something, with little to no errors.
+For example, i managed to send `5000` requests in 14 seconds